Melapress/admin-notices-manager/readme.txt

 1. The plugin is very easy to use.
 Once installed it will automatically capture all notifications.
 2. When there are new admin notices, the plugin will highlight it by showing the number of notifications in the WordPress toolbar.
 3. Admin notices are shown in a pop-up window, where you can mark them as read.
+4. Fully configurable plugin: configure how the plugin should handle the different types of admin notices.

 == Changelog ==